-Caring for Spring Bulbs After Flowering
+Caring for Bulbs After Flowering

 After your bulbs have finished blooming, it's best to remove the spent flowers.
 This will help the plant concentrate its energy on forming next year's flowers rather than forming seed heads.
 Don't worry about removing the flower heads of small bulbs such as crocus and scilla.